sezan92/cpp_circle_points_fit/README.md

 ### The Points

-I have hardcoded the points inside the code in lines `19-32`.
+I have hard-coded the points inside the code in lines `19-32`.

 ```
 [[1.69394097, 0.89699047, 4.06276299],